RioAraki/cpptutorial/note.md

 			i. private: only* this class can access the variables; friend keyword -> exception ii. protected: this class and all subclasses could access the variables iii. public: anyone could access it
+		30. Arrays in C++
+		1. array is a collection of variables (usually for same type)
+		2. array is actually a pointer type
+		3. access unexist index -> memory violation error only in debug mode
+		4. array stores data contiguously in memory
+		5. pointer arithmetic:
+		6. create arrays on heap
+		7. size of array
+			hard to find the actual size, can use this trick, but not on heap based array maintain the size by yourself, size shall be a known static const